akshatarrao/CSI5112-Project/privacy_report.md

 sequenceDiagram
     participant frontend
     participant backend
-    frontend->>backend: A user attampts to login via one type of authentications such as Basic auth, SSO, MFA, etc backend->>frontend: Validate user's credentials with database.
-If it is determined legit, generate, store a session token/identifier and send back to the frontend via `set-cookie` header (or other agreed formats) frontend->>frontend: Store the return token as a cookie frontend->>backend: For all subsequent API requests, automaticlly attach the session token cookie backend->>backend: Read the seesion token value from the API request, find the corresponding user information, lookup user permission based on the said information and get data from the database backend->>frontend: Return the data to frontend to display
+    frontend->>backend: A user attempts to login via one type of authentications such as Basic auth, SSO, MFA, etc backend->>frontend: Validate user's credentials with the database.
+If it is determined legit, generate, store a session token/identifier and send back to the frontend via `set-cookie` header (or other agreed formats) frontend->>frontend: Store the returned token as a cookie frontend->>backend: For all subsequent API requests, automatically attach the session token cookie backend->>backend: Read the session token value from the API request, find the corresponding user information, lookup user permission based on the said information and get data from the database backend->>frontend: Return the data to frontend to display
 ```